Parable of the Renegades

 If there was one thing he could talk about besides wanting to catch up on the gap of years since they last met, it was that he fought in that schoolyard brawl this morning both to defend himself and for her sake.

 "I see," Viola's eyes narrowed down as she placed a hand on Lucas' shoulder.
 "Then there's something I want to settle before I go."

 "W-what is it -- HAARKH!!"

 Something silenced Lucas and forced him to flinch.
 He found himself unable to breathe when something thrust deep into the hollow cavity below his chest.
 What he felt was a pointed object, short and sharp.

 On another side of the curtain, the nurse, and another student she was treating stopped what they were doing and pointed their attention to where that weird sound came from.
 When nothing else reached her ears, the nurse went back to patching the student's injuries, releasing a worn-out sigh as she was still not even halfway done with the number of patients who needed medical attention that day.

 The kind of pain Lucas felt pointed him toward one conclusion that he didn't want to believe.
 Out of all the people in the world, it was Viola who had stabbed him hard in the solar plexus with a knife.

-Slowly, Lucas' rolled his eyes to look down, expecting to see a small weapon seeped in blood and jutting from his abdomen.
+Slowly, Lucas' rolled his eyes down, expecting to see a small weapon seeped in blood and jutting from his abdomen.
 To his astonishment, it was actually the index and middle finger of a human hand, and not a steel blade that sunk into him.
 These two fingers were straightened and firm while the rest were folded, hence why he was convinced that it was a knife.

 A couple of seconds later, Viola slowly pulled her fingers out from under Lucas' chest.
 No wound was made.
 Lucas gagged and coughed as the ability to breathe slowly became accessible to him again.
 He gasped for oxygen, taking in heavy breaths to make up for not being able to earlier.